 In addition, standardized effect sizes are not inherently meaningful without further context.
 Funder & Ozer (2019) argue that effect sizes should not simply be labeled as small, medium, or large without specifying the implied comparison (i.e., small or large compared to what?).
 In our case, the observed effect of d = 0.18 would traditionally be considered a small effect (Cohen, 1992).
 It would also be considered a small effect compared to the average effect sizes published in social and personality psychology (Gignac & Szodorai, 2016; Lovakov & Agadullina, 2017).
 However, a small effect that appears reliably in an experimental setting can be expected to accumulate over time in people’s real lives (Funder & Ozer, 2019).
 Importantly, our experiment induced brooding only once, and measured the effect of that single instance on conspiracy beliefs.
 If every time a person broods over a certain problem in their daily lives the degree of belief in a conspiracy increases by a small amount, then this can accumulate over time and situations to a consequential effect (Funder & Ozer, 2019).
+So, our findings should ideally be complemented with longitudinal studies.
+In these, brooding and conspiracy beliefs could be measured repeatedly and with multiple time-lags to better understand the temporal characteristics of the effect.
+It is, for example, conceivable that brooding only has a fleeting effect on conspiracy beliefs.
+It is, however, also conceivable that the effects of brooding on conspiracy beliefs accumulate over time.

 For ethical considerations, we excluded participants who did not pass a depression and/or suicidality screening test.
 Although we still consider this the preferable approach, it does introduce a potential confounding factor.
 It is possible that participants dealing with concurrent depression or suicidality might have found it easier to engage with the brooding manipulation, potentially amplifying the of brooding on conspiracy beliefs if they had been included.
 Conversely, it is also possible that the brooding manipulation might not have significantly affected those who were already experiencing depression, diminishing the effect of brooding if they had been included.
 To address this potential confounding, future non-experimental research (using, for example, longitudinal designs) is required.

 Importantly, the results reported here depend on the specific societal topics that were used to induce brooding and reflection.
 This is an unavoidable feature of our study design.
 It is possible that brooding or reflection about other topics might have yielded different results.
 Future research should examine whether the effects we observed depend on specific characteristics of the topics that one broods or reflects about.
 Of course, not only the selection of topics may result in limited generalizability, but also the specifics of the experimental paradigm as a whole (e.g., Bless & Burger, 2016).
+Lastly, the current research was conducted in Germany with a highly educated sample.
+To better understand the generalizability of the results, it would be important to consider how cultural differences and sample characteristics (e.g., level of education) might influence the effect of brooding on conspiracy beliefs.

 Limitations and Directions for Future Research